Disclaimer: I do not own HP or PJO.

 He and Artemis started arguing about who was born first, Apollo playfully winding her up.
 This was an old argument.

-"I'm not a Potter; I never really was."
-I said sharply, slightly thrown that he knew who I was.
-He'd never paid any attention to me before.
+"I'm not a Potter; I never really was," she said sharply, slightly thrown that he knew who she was.
+He'd never paid any attention to her before.
 "What's it to you?"
+Immediately, she wanted to take it back.
+That was too rude for first impressions, especially towards an actual 'annoy-me-and-I'll-turn-you-into-a-pile-of-sheep-dung' god.
+Sophie tensed beside her and moved slightly closer.

-The Hunters snickered behind me, and, to my surprise, so did Apollo.
+However, the rest of the Hunters snickered, and, to her surprise (and slight relief), so did Apollo.
 "Got your mother's temper, you do!" he guffawed.

-"Right," Apollo said, clapping his hands together, and ignoring my question.
+"Right," Apollo said, clapping his hands together, and ignoring her question.
 "Who wants to drive?"

-None of the Hunters volunteered.
-He chose Thalia, being the daughter of the sky, saying Nico was to young, and Grover to furry.
+None of the Hunters volunteered to drive Apollo's school bus.
+He chose Thalia, being the daughter of the sky, saying Nico was too young, and Grover to furry.
 He completely skipped Percy, who looked rather put out, but unsurprised.
-I gathered he wasn't a favourite with the gods, barring his own father.
+Zari surmised he wasn't a favourite with the gods, barring his own father.

-Zoë and I started loading our bags into the minibus Apollo had regretfully changed it to.
+She and Zoë started loading the camp's bags into the minibus Apollo had regretfully changed his sports car to.

 Apollo wandered over.
-"Want some help, sweetheart?"
-He asked, but neither Zoë or I could tell who he was speaking to.
-It seemed to be both of us.
-Zoë's eyes flashed, her hand creeping towards her bow, and I growled.
-I was not anyone's 'sweetheart'.
+"Want some help, sweethearts?" he asked.
+Zoë's eyes flashed, her hand creeping towards her bow, and Zari glowered.
+She was not anyone's sweetheart, least of all Apollo's.

 "Apollo!"
 Lady Artemis shouted.
 "You do not attempt to flirt with my Hunters, and you do not call them 'sweetheart'!"

 Apollo raised his hands in a sign of surrender.
 "Alright, sis.
-Calm down."
+Calm down," and Zari had a sneaking suspicion that his flirtation was actually just to provoke his twin.

 "Don't call me 'sis'!"

-Eventually we got on the vehicle.
-Apart from the fact that we nearly set fire to England, everything went fine.
+Eventually, they all boarded the slightly cramped and oddly sticky vehicle.
+Apart from the fact that they nearly set fire to England, everything went fine.

 Okay, first chapter up.
 Thanks to The Golden Dragon Lord for the idea.
 I hope you like it!
 Review, please!